-This link wraps deconvolution\nd() function and holds the filter weight and bias vector as its parameters.
+This link wraps deconvolution_nd() function and holds the filter weight and bias vector as its parameters.

 Deconvolution links can use a feature of cuDNN called autotuning, which selects the most efficient CNN algorithm for images of fixed-size, can provide a significant performance boost for fixed neural nets.
-To enable, set chainer.using\config('autotune', True)
+To enable, set chainer.using_config('autotune', True)

-- ndim (int) Number of spatial dimensions. - in channels (int) Number of channels of input arrays. - out\channels (int) Number of channels of output arrays. - ksize (int or tuple of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k, ..., k) are equivalent. - stride (int or tuple of ints) Stride of filter application. stride=s and stride=(s, s, ..., s) are equivalent. - pad (int or tuple of ints) Spatial padding width for input arrays. pad=p and pad=(p, p, ..., p) are equivalent. - nobias (bool) If True, then this function does not use the bias. - outsize (tuple of ints) Expected output size of deconvolutional operation.
+- ndim (int) Number of spatial dimensions. - in_channels (int) Number of channels of input arrays. - out_channels (int) Number of channels of output arrays.

+- ksize (int or tuple of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k, ..., k) are equivalent. - stride (int or tuple of ints) Stride of filter application. stride=s and stride=(s, s, ..., s) are equivalent. - pad (int or tuple of ints) Spatial padding width for input arrays. pad=p and pad=(p, p, ..., p) are equivalent. - nobias (bool) If True, then this function does not use the bias. - outsize (tuple of ints) Expected output size of deconvolutional operation.
 It should be a tuple of ints that represents the output size of each dimension.
-Default value is None and the outsize is estimated with input size, stride and pad. - initialW (numpy.ndarray or cupy.ndarray) Initial weight array.
-If None, the default initializer is used.
-May be an initializer instance of another value the same with that init\weight() function can take. - initial\bias (numpy.ndarray or cupy.ndarray) Initial bias array.
-If None, the bias vector is set to zero.
-May be an initializer instance of another value the same with that init\weight() function can take.
+Default value is None and the outsize is estimated with input size, stride and pad. - initialW (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be n+2 where n is the number of spatial dimensions. - initial_bias (initializer) Initializer to initialize the bias.
+If None, the bias will be initialized to zero.
+When it is numpy.ndarray, its ndim should 1.

-deconvolution nd()
+deconvolution_nd()

 - W (Variable) Weight parameter. - b (Variable) Bias parameter.
-If initial\bias is None, set to None.
+If initial_bias is None, set to None.